fgsumer/Bivakzone/README.md

 # BootCamp-Bivakzone
-is web app used to find bivakzones in Belguim
+is a web app used to find bivakzones in Belguim.